ghc/ghc/docs/users_guide/using-concurrent.rst

     Be careful when using all the processors in your machine: if some of your processors are in use by other programs, this can actually harm performance rather than improve it.
+Asking GHC to create more capabilities than you have physical threads is almost always a bad idea.

     Setting ``-N`` also has the effect of enabling the parallel garbage collector (see :ref:`rts-options-gc`).